bootlin/training-materials/slides/networking-driver-phy/networking-driver-phy.typ

 - `.mac_link_up` : Notify that the link with the partner is established

-  - Negociated speed, duplex and flow control are passed
+  - Negotiated speed, duplex and flow control are passed

   - The MAC should re-adjust its settings, if possible without bringing the link down